timmo001/weather.timmo.dev/README.md

 ### Light Theme

-Togglable using the theme switcher button in the top right corner.
-The initial theme is based on your system's theme preference.

 [![Current Weather (Light)](https://raw.githubusercontent.com/timmo001/weather.timmo.dev/master/resources/home-light.png)](https://weather.timmo.dev)

 ## Why Tomorrow.io?

-There were a few options for weather data providers, but I chose Tomorrow.io for the following reasons:
+There were a few options for weather data providers, but I ended up choosing Tomorrow.io for these reasons:

 - The free tier is generous and allows for a good amount of requests per day.
 The hourly was an issue, but was alleviated thanks to the support team.
 See [here](https://github.com/timmo001/weather.timmo.dev/discussions/21) for more on this.
 - The API provides realtime data allowing for up to date weather information.